-Social Media Monitoring For Small Business: 5 Ways to Get the Most out of Your Tools
+Social Listening for Small Business: 5 Ways to Get the Most out of Your Tools

-Social media monitoring tools run the gamut from free to paid, but they follow the same adage as most things in this world: you get what you pay for.
+Social listening tools run the gamut from free to paid, but they follow the same adage as most things in this world: you get what you pay for.

 That being the case, I’ve seen a lot of discussions on LinkedIn Groups and the like wherein people debate whether or not paid social listening tools for small business are worth the spend.